-And remember it’s okay to ask for exactly what you need most, and not for what you don’t need.
+Remember it’s okay to ask for exactly what you need most, and not for what you don’t need.
 So if you’re yearning for normalcy and want small talk with a friend, it’s okay to say “Hey, can we skip the coronavirus conversations right now?
 I miss our girl talk.”

 Give yourself permission to be vulnerable, ask for help, and just generally share how you’re feeling with a fellow human!

-Online Emotional Support
+Find Emotional Support Online